jmp-app/jmp/docs/backend.md

 ## Implementation
 The submitted token is decoded by the [jwt-middleware](https://github.com/tuupola/slim-jwt-auth).
 The custom [authentication middleware](../api/src/JMP/Middleware/AuthenticationMiddleware.php) checks the permissions of the enquirer using the `sub` entry of the decoded token.
-If the enquirer has got the right permissions for the route, he can pass, otherwise a 401 will be returned if he hasn't submitted any or an invalid token or a 403 if he just hasn't got the required permissions.
+If the enquirer has got the right permissions for the route, he can pass.
+If no token is supplied or if the supplied token is invalid, a 401 is returned.
+If the enquirer just hasn't got the required permissions, a 403 is returned.
 ### Login
 To receive a new token, the user have to call the [login route](api-v1.md#login).
 If the username and the password are valid, a new token is generated with the following service class [Auth.php](../api/src/JMP/Services/Auth.php).